 The only tricky and perhaps most important thing with the Nigerian visa on arrival program is that, you must apply for and get an approval letter from the Comptroller General of Nigeria Immigration Service (NIS) before traveling.
 Without the approval documents, you will be denied the visa at the port of entry and sent back to your country at the next available flight.

-To directly apply for the visa on arrival approval from the Nigeria Immigration Service, then send a mail to the Comptroller General with the following details:
+To directly apply for the visa on arrival approval from the Nigeria Immigration Service, fill out the online application on the Nigeria immigration portal.

-In addition to the above details, you must attach a copy of your passport data page and flight itinerary.
+In addition to the above details, you must upload a letter of invitation to Nigeria, a copy of your passport data page and flight itinerary.
 Your flight itinerary should include the return ticket.
 Note that you don’t necessarily need to book a flight first, an itinerary is accepted.

 If your application is accepted, you will be communicated via email with the visa on arrival approval letter within two business days (48 hours).
 If you don’t get a correspondence from the Nigeria Immigration Service (NIS) in this period, it is very likely that your application is not approved.